healthonnet/HONSpellcheckerClient/README.md

 System.out.println(suggestions.get(0).getSuggestedCorrections().get(0).getWord();
 ```

-Demo of a HON Spelling Correction client using Google Gson.
-Shows how to parse the JSON result from the HON spellcheck server.
+The library uses Google Gson to parse the JSON result from the HON spellcheck server.
 The Maven JUnit tests should demonstrate this.

 Developer
 =========